-- You can vary the approach, for example known facts can be written around the silhouette, and thoughts and feelings inside.
-Key lines spoken by the character can be added.
+- You can vary the approach, for example known facts can be written around the silhouette, and thoughts and feelings inside

-- The approach can be used for historical characters too.
+- The approach can be used for historical people or for creating fictional characters

-You can download a template of a gingerbread man to use for your own Role on the Wall activities here.
+Download a template of a gingerbread man to use for your own Role on the Wall activities.